OmniSharp/omnisharp-roslyn/README.md

 Omnisharp based on roslyn workspaces

-This currently requires kre version - 1.0.0-beta2
+This currently requires kre version - 1.0.0-beta2.. and because the omnisharp server uses kestrel, you'll also need to make sure that you have libuv installed.

 Run the server with ```./scripts/Omnisharp -s /path/to/project -p portnumber```